Ukraine says separatists step up attacks, Poroshenko warns of 'threat of war'

 "In the past 24 hours the resistance (from separatists) has significantly increased.
 The geographical area of ceasefire violations by the separatists has widened," military spokesman Oleksander Motuzyanyk told journalists.

-Near Donetsk, a big city now under rebel control, separatists were trying to probe Ukrainian government defences at Avdiyivka, a coke-producing centre and the northern gateway to the city, he said.
+Near Donetsk, a big city now under rebel control, separatists were trying to probe Ukrainian government defenses at Avdiyivka, a coke-producing center and the northern gateway to the city, he said.

 "The increase in the quantity of armed attacks ... demonstrate the unwillingness of the separatists to settle the conflict by peaceful means," Motuzyanyk said.